martin-ger/esp_slip_router/README.md

 ```
 should give you terminal access to the esp as router.

-To get full internet access you will nees aditionally a route:
+To get full internet access you will need aditionally a route:
 ```
 sudo sudo route add default gw 192.168.240.1
 ```